 - 59. A common characteristic of EPZs is the provision of special incentives to attract investment, mostly foreign, for export production.
 Incentives may include tax holidays, duty free export and import, and free repatriation of profits.
 In the mining sector, EPZ status is usually granted to a company's mineral processing operations.
 On the one hand, EPZ status may be an important factor in encouraging value addition in the host country, in which case governments should have clear criteria about what "processing" means.
 Notwithstanding, governments should be mindful that any tax differentiation between the mine and the processing facility may lead to domestic transfer pricing issues.
-Specifically, if the mine is subject to a higher tax rate, there may be an incentive to shift profits to the processing facility.
-Tax authorities should ensure that audits also cover transactions with EPZs. - b) Cost-based incentives - 60.
-Cost-based incentives include investment allowances, investment tax credits, accelerated depreciation and loss carry-forwards, all of which decrease the capital cost, and so make a greater number of investment projects more profitable at the margin-that is, generate investments that would not otherwise have been made.
+Specifically, if the mine is subject to a higher tax rate, there may be an incentive to shift profits to the processing facility by under-pricing the intermediate mineral product transferred to the processing facility.21 Tax authorities should ensure that audits also cover transactions with EPZs. - b) Cost-based incentives - 60.
+Cost-based incentives include investment allowances, investment tax credits, accelerated depreciation and loss carry-forwards, all of which decrease the capital cost, and so make a greater number of investment projects more profitable at the margin-that is, generate investments that would not otherwise have been made. - 61.
+The capital-intensive nature of resource investments makes cost-based incentives better suited than profit-based incentives.)
+This is because they allow taxpayers to recoup their investment through appropriate deductions from their taxable income or directly from their tax bill; and defer tax to later stages in a project's life and therefore do not reduce cash flows in the initial critical years when capital is most needed.
+From an administrative perspective, it is also easier to anticipate the revenue cost of cost-based incentives because it is based on the amount of investment. - i.
+Investment allowances and credits - 62.
+Investment allowance: An investment allowance gives the taxpayer the right to offset a percentage of its capital expenditure against its taxable income in the year the expenditure is made, rather than spread over time through regular depreciation.
+E.g., If the taxpayer spends \$200 and the allowance is 50 per cent, it can deduct \$100 from its taxable income in the first year.
+Applying a 20 per cent corporate income tax rate means the taxpayer's tax liability is reduced by \$20.
+This enables even quicker cost recovery than accelerated depreciation, depending on the rate, although standard depreciation would still apply for the remainder of the investment.